sujith-eag/vu-library/docs/java/java_core/06_methods/02_method_overloading.md

 s2.sum: 15
 ```

-an advantage of providing a constructor that uses one object
-to initialize another is efficiency.
-In this case, when s2 is constructed, it is not necessary to recompute the summation.
-Of course, even in cases when efficiency is not an issue, it is often useful to provide a constructor that makes a copy of an object.
+In this case, when `s2` is constructed, it is not necessary to recompute the summation.

 ___